wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 https://github.com/wilsonmar/azure-quickly</a>
 contains automation scripts to invoke instead of manually operating the Azure Portal, so that you can save money by deleting Resource Groups because you can get resources back with just a few commands.

-Automation also enable you to stand up resources in different regions/locations the same way.
+Automation also enables you to stand up resources in different regions/locations the same way.

 Most scripts in the repo are Bash shell scripts that run natively on MacOS and thus familiar to most developers.
 PowerShell scripts are used in cases where they are the only solution, are more efficient, or covered in a tutorial.